brean/docker-ros/README.md

 ### Excample project
 As an example for a repository that can be used in production to build a docker container you can simply deploy on a raspberry pi take a look at the [Docker Environment for the Kobuki base](https://github.com/helloric/docker-env-kobuki)

-# Part 9: Cross-compile for ARM
-It is good practice to build your code in a docker image and only deploy that to the robot.
-If you deploy to a mobile ARM-based chip you want to cross-compile for that system.

-TODO: 5.2 cross-compile for ARM64

-# Part 10: The DFKI Docker Image Development
+# Part 9: The DFKI Docker Image Development
 TODO: Link to basics on https://github.com/dfki-ric/docker_image_development

 TODO: create repo using docker_image_development and integrate it in devContainer.